annie34-aiboom/Bits_Theory_Traffic_Congestion_Analysis/README.md

  Dhanya Goswami - KU2407U652 - (PROJECT MANAGER)

 # Project Description
-This project aims to analyze the traffic congestion in a city using bits theory.
-The project will involve collecting
+Traffic congestion is a prevalent issue in urban areas, leading to increased travel times, higher pollution levels, and significant economic costs.
+This project aims to analyze traffic congestion patterns, identify the primary factors contributing to congestion, and propose data-driven strategies to alleviate traffic jams and enhance overall traffic flow
 # Objective
  This repository contains a comprehensive analysis of traffic congestion in urban areas.
 Using a combination of historical data, real-time traffic information, and predictive modeling, the project aims to identify congestion hotspots, understand underlying causes, and propose actionable solutions
 Features